 Peer Review Process

-The handling editor considers all the returned reviews before making an overall decision.
+- The handling editor considers all the returned reviews before making an overall decision.
 If the reviews differ widely, the editor may invite an additional reviewer so as to get an extra opinion before making a decision.

-If accepted, the paper is sent to production.
+- If accepted, the paper is sent to production.
 If the article is rejected or sent back for either major or minor revision, the handling editor should include constructive comments from the reviewers to help the author improve the article.
+At this point, reviewers should also be sent an email or letter letting them know the outcome of their review.
 If the paper was sent back for revision, the reviewers should expect to receive a new version, unless they have opted out of further participation.
 However, where only minor changes were requested this follow-up review might be done by the handling editor.